By Pop-Up’s Zan

 As morbid as the subject might be, children are using this pandemic as the subject of their own play to great effect.
 Who knew that the pandemic as a very real but abstract concept to children, could be used as a loose part?!
 I’ve gathered some of these stories together below and hope that you can see some joy and lightness in this sad and heavy time.
 Remember, play is the thing that will get us through this confusing time so find some time to play, no matter what.

 Coronavirus Tag: a variation on the classic chase game

 “‘You breathe on people and they have to be locked in the zone’ – that’s the climbing frame at the school playground – ‘for the rest of lunchtime with no human rights’”

-This story was part of a news piece before the coronavirus was declared a pandemic.
-Even then, the children had a keen sense of what was happening in terms of freedoms and rights, played out within a frame that they were comfortable in.
+This story comes from a news piece before the coronavirus became a pandemic.
+Even then, the children show a keen sense of what was happening in terms of freedoms and rights.
+They play out within a frame that they were comfortable in.
 Check out the whole piece here.

 Corona Virus: the role-playing game